kmoroz/FroggerGame/README.md

 ## Instructions

-This is a clone of a classic arcade game Frogger.
+This is a clone of the classic arcade game Frogger.
 This time, however, the protagonist is not a frog but a samoyed dog.
 Samoyeds actually come from the moon and you need to help this one to travel back to its planet.
 You can do so by using **←** left, **→** right, **↑** up or **↓** down arrows.
-Whenever you crash with a nyan cat on the way your position resets.
-Whevenver you successfully land on the moon your position also resets and a victory score increments by one as well.
+Whenever you crash with a nyan cat on the way, your position resets.
+Whevenver you successfully land on the moon, your position also resets and a victory score increments by one point.